 Although the city of Goreme is filled with restaurants, cafes and other places where you can sit and relax, along with a delicious meal in front of you, we haven’t found any rooftop restaurant, or, if we did, it belonged to certain hotels and they only served breakfast.

-It is the ideal place to watch the sunset while enjoying a chicken rice, kebab, hummus, baklava or whatever you may want from the Turkish cuisine.
-Find details in their menu on the site.
+It is the ideal place to watch the sunset while enjoying chicken rice, kebab, hummus, baklava or whatever you may want from the Turkish cuisine.
+Find details on their menu on the site.

-Most tourists who come to Cappadocia on vacation, choose to stay in Goreme and that’s because it is the most famous city in the region.
+Most tourists who come to Cappadocia on vacation, choose to stay in Goreme and that’s because it is the most famous city in the region and one of the top places to visit in Cappadocia.
 Here, you can find most of the hotels, restaurants, shops, and agencies for hot air balloon rides.

 Like all the sights of Cappadocia, Goreme has an interesting story behind its name.
 It means “you can not see us here” and it is a kind of slogan for Christians hiding from the Muslim invasion inside the underground cities.

 The next on the list of the top 15 places to visit in Cappadocia is Salkim Tepesi.
 A point discovered by chance, while we were heading from Goreme to Uchisar.

 The place is arranged on a platform where you have an excellent view over a wide valley, sprinkled with the famous structures of the tuff rock, but also overlooking a part of the city of Goreme.